Lichinga

 Lichinga is the capital city of Niassa Province of Mozambique.
 It lies on the Lichinga Plateau at an altitude of 1360 m, east of Lake Niassa (Lake Malawi).
 The town was founded as Vila Cabral as a farming and military settlement.
 It is served by Lichinga Airport.
 The province borders Ruvuma Region in Tanzania.

 History

-Early History
+Early history

 The region that is Niassa province is the ancestral homeland of the Yao and Makua.

 Portuguese rule

 Founded by the Portuguese colonial administration in 1931 as Vila Cabral, the town was designed to become a fast growth urban centre, its streets and avenues paying attention to a projected future growth.
 Vila Cabral was upgraded to city status in 1962.
 In the early 1960s its population was 27,000 inhabitants; by 1970 it had 36,715.
 The city developed as an agriculture and colonial service centre until the independence of Mozambique from Portugal in 1975.
-In addition, the town's economy included forestry-based activities and was surrounded by a pine tree plantation, of which most has been felled in recent years.
+In addition, the town's economy included forestry-based activities and was surrounded by a pine tree plantation.